 Camping is free for all HellRider participants, spectators and supporters and is available from mid-day on Friday 6th June through to mid-day on Sunday 8th June, by which time all pitches must be vacated.

 Please note that there are NO electricity hook-ups on site and all campers should make alternative plans if they require power.

-Our excellent onsite caterer (Little Big Kitchen) will be offering a selection of hot food from 1700hrs on Friday 10th through to and including Sunday breakfast.
+An on-site caterer (Little Big Kitchen) will be offering a selection of hot food from 0745hrs on the event day only.